Fundamentals-of-Computer-Science/FunCS/content/Chapter 3.2 - Looping.md

 >Write a loop that calculates the sum of numbers from 1 to 5.
 Create an iteration table tracking both the counter and sum at each step.
 State the precondition and postcondition clearly.
 >
 >**Exercise 2: Product Calculation**
 >Write a loop that calculates the product of numbers from 1 to 4.
 Fill in a state table showing how both the counter and product change in each iteration.
-Identify the loop invariant.
+Identify the pre/post conditions
 >
 >**Exercise 3: String Concatenation**
 >Write a loop that concatenates the string "Hi" three times.
 Build an iteration table tracking both the counter and result string at each step.